 Habitat and tank conditions

-The Blue Phantom Pleco is a freshwater fish that likes soft water conditions.
-Being native to the calm waters of the Rio Orinoco River in Venezuela, they are not used to turbulent waters.
+The Blue Phantom Pleco is a freshwater fish that prefers a stream-like environment.
+Being native to the turbulent waters of the Rio Orinoco River in Venezuela, they do best with a current flowing in the tank.

 They enjoy cool to moderately warm water, with a temperature range of 70° – 78° Fahrenheit is the ideal temperature for them to remain healthy.

 It is helpful to invest in a thermometer, and possibly also a water heater, to be sure that your aquarium water is at the appropriate temperature.